+Overview.
 The primary focus of the Florida Building Commission during 2011 was the development and adoption of the 2010 Edition of the Florida Building Code and the 2012 Edition of the Florida Accessibility Code for Building Construction with an effective date of March 15, 2012.
 In addition to efficiency increases to the Florida Energy Code and its merger with the format of the national model energy code, major components of the Code Update process include enhancements to the wind, water intrusion and hurricane protection provisions of the Florida Building Code.
-The Commission engaged in rule development for the adoption of the 2010 Florida Building Code by conducting rule development workshops in July and August and rule adoption hearings in December of 2010, and February, June and August of 2011.
-In addition, numerous workgroups met over a two-year period to develop specific code recommendations to relevant areas of special Florida interest including swimming pools, hurricane resistance of several building components and systems, energy efficiency, and accessibility for persons with disabilities.
-The development of the 2012 Accessibility Code involved two years of Workgroup meetings to integrate Florida requirements into evolving national standards and culminating in a rule development workshop in July of 2011 and a rule adoption hearing in August of 2011.
+The Commission engaged in rule development for the adoption of the 2010 Florida Building Code by conducting rule development workshops in July and August 2010 and rule adoption hearings in December 2010, and February, June and August 2011.
+Additionally, numerous workgroups met over a two-year period to develop specific code recommendations to relevant areas of special Florida interest including swimming pools, hurricane resistance of several building components and systems, energy efficiency, and accessibility for persons with disabilities.
+The development of the 2012 Accessibility Code involved two years of workgroup meetings to integrate Florida requirements into evolving national standards and culminating in a rule development workshop in July 2011 and a rule adoption hearing in August 2011.
+The Commission initiated the process to seek certification of the Florida Accessibility Code from the Department of Justice at the December 2011 meeting.

+Process.
 During 2011 the Commission once again focused on consensus-building efforts regarding the implementation of Commission policy, with extensive input from stakeholders and interests affected by Commission policy.
 Chairman Raul L. Rodriguez, AIA, encouraged and led the Commission's consensus-building initiatives.
-Finally, the Commission continued with its focus of developing storm damage investigations and research and adopting code amendments related to making Florida's structures, and the products that comprise them, more storm resistant.
+The Commission also continued with its focus on developing storm damage investigations and research as well as adopting code amendments related to making Florida's structures, and the products that comprise them, more storm resistant.

+Administration.
 During the past year the Commission continued to explore economies of effort to reduce costs.
-The Commission has reduced meetings to two-day meetings every two months with workgroup meetings held in conjunction with Commission meetings, and Technical Advisory Committee (TAC )and Program Oversight Committees (POC) meetings conducted by teleconference when the complexity of issues being addressed lends itself to the format.
+The Commission has reduced meetings from three-day meetings every six weeks to two-day meetings every two months with workgroup meetings held in conjunction with Commission meetings, and Technical Advisory Committee (TAC) and Program Oversight Committees (POC) meetings conducted by teleconference when the complexity of issues being addressed lends itself to that format.
+During 2011 the agency administering the Commission changed from the Florida Department of Community Affairs to the Florida Department of Business and Professional Regulation (DBPR).
+The Commission is now located within DBPR's Division of Professions.